People-friendly streets

 Newham Council is committed to creating people-friendly streets and making it easier and safer for all our residents to consider sustainable modes of transport.
 Whether travelling by foot, cycling, scooting, using a wheelchair or other mobility aids, this will all contribute towards creating a cleaner and healthier borough.

-A Low Traffic Neighbourhood (LTN) is predominantly residential area that is bounded by main roads, in which a set of modal filters has been installed to prevent motor vehicles from using the residential area as a shortcut.
+People-friendly streets are streets with low levels of through traffic (or no through traffic at all).
+They are found mainly in residential areas in which a set of modal filters has been installed to prevent motor vehicles from using the residential area as a shortcut.
 Excess motor vehicle traffic in residential areas causes noise, road danger and pollution; and creates a poor environment for walking and cycling.
-LTNs aim to improve street environments and local neighbourhoods for walking and cycling by reducing traffic volumes, improving the quality of life for local residents, and making it easier for residents to choose walking or cycling for local journeys.
+People-friendly streets aim to improve street environments and local neighbourhoods for walking and cycling by reducing traffic volumes, improving the quality of life for local residents, and making it easier for residents to choose walking or cycling for local journeys.

-LTNs use ‘modal filters’ to prevent motorised vehicles from using local streets as a cut-through.
-In the first stage of an LTN project (the 'experimental scheme'), a modal filter is a set of two wooden planters which narrow the street at a specific point.
+People-friendly streets use ‘modal filters’ to prevent motorised vehicles from using local streets as a cut-through.
+In the first stage of a project (the 'experimental scheme'), a modal filter is a set of two wooden planters which narrow the street at a specific point.
 They clearly display a sign stating that there is no motor vehicle access, and have either CCTV camera enforcement or include bollards to prevent through vehicle movements.
 They do, however, leave space for pedestrians, cyclists, wheelchair users, emergency vehicles and waste collection vehicles to pass through.

 Can I still access my property by car?